-PrestaShop Review – Should You Consider it for an Online Shop?
+PrestaShop Review – Good for Professional Online Shop?

 PrestaShop is a free e-commerce solution that lets you sell online quickly and easily.
 It also lets you build your own online store and with this online store you can actually have your own domain name, your own web host, you can list as many products as you like in comparison with other e-commerce content management system such as Content Speed.

 Basically, the PrestaShop developers don’t charge you a monthly fee for using their software and they don’t charge a commission for each item sold.
 Of course, you still have to pay the domain name monthly or at every ten years and you also need to pay your web host.
 Also, you still need to pay commission to your credit card processor.
 But these three are independent of the PrestaShop software.
 Other than that it doesn’t cost you anything for the actual program.

 Features of PrestaShop

 The software is very advanced and just by looking at it, you can see that it is very professional and you can list all types of products.
 For example, you can list regular products that are basically shipped by mail, you can also list virtual products.
 Basically, all you can see on a demo PrestaShop is customizable and in addition PrestaShop even lets you add certain features to the website by downloading additional modules.
 Modules are used to create and place on your shop features such as menus, slideshows, maps, banners and so on.
 That is how you can change the entire front end due to the fact that PrestaShop manages the entire CMS content here using modules.

 So if you click on a category of a product you can also see how advanced it is having great features such as allowing you to view products by list or by the grid.
 It has a special section for categories where you can expand them and it also has a layered navigation system that lets you filter items after color and so on.
 There is also a slider which helps you filter products by price.